ariavasulin/Indexed189/README.md

-Ingested course content for 189, for RAG & Semantic Search
+Ingested course content for 189, for RAG & Semantic Search (Open Domain)